aimms/how-to/Articles/518/518-add-logo-to-webui-app.rst

 #.
 On line 7: you can fill in the name of the image of your logo.
     A few examples of acceptable file formats are ``.png``, ``.jpg``, and ``.gif``.

+    The phrase "center/contain" will ensure that your icon always adjusts to fit within the width/height you set on lines 9 and 10, while maintaining the correct aspect ratio.

 #.
 Lines 9,10 define the size of the area on the screen in which to place the logo.